thingsboard/thingsboard.github.io/docs/mqtt-broker/mqtt-client-credentials-management.md

 * TOC
 {:toc}

-MQTT Client Credentials allow you to configure security for the connecting clients.
+MQTT Client Credentials provide the means to configure security measures for connecting clients within the system.

-To create a new client credentials in the system first of all you need to authorize as an Admin.
+To create new client credentials within the system, it is imperative to first authenticate as an Admin user.
+This authorization process grants you the necessary privileges and access rights to perform administrative tasks.

+By authenticating as an Admin user, you will have the authority to create and manage client credentials, enabling you to enforce robust security measures for the clients connecting to the system.
+This approach ensures that the system remains secure and that only authorized clients can establish connections and interact with the MQTT Broker.

 {% include templates/mqtt-broker/authentication.md %}